nodejs/node/doc/api/inspector.md

 This feature is only available with the `--experimental-network-inspection` flag enabled.

-Emits the `NodeNetwork.requestWillBeSent` event.
+Broadcasts the `NodeNetwork.requestWillBeSent` event to connected frontends.
 This event indicates that the application is about to send an HTTP request.

 ### `inspector.NodeNetwork.responseReceived([params])`